BroadbandForum/usp/specification/e2e-message-exchange/index.md

 To guard against excessive requests to retransmit a specific USP Record, the USP Endpoint checks to see if the number of times the USP Record has been retransmitted is greater than or equal to maximum times a USP Record can be retransmitted as defined in the `MaxRetransmitTries` Parameter.
 If this condition is met, then the USP Endpoint that received the USP Record with the retransmit request will consider the USP Record as failed and perform the failure processing a defined in section Failure Handling of Received USP Records.

-#### Guidelines for Handling Session Context Resets
+#### Guidelines for Handling Session Context Restarts

-A Session Context can be reset for a number of reasons (e.g., sequence id exhaustion, errors, manual request).
-When a Session Context is reset, the USP Endpoints could have USP Records that have not been transmitted, received or processed.
-This section provides guidance for USP Endpoints when the Session Context is reset.
+A Session Context can be restarted for a number of reasons (e.g., sequence id exhaustion, errors, manual request).
+When a Session Context is restarted, the USP Endpoints could have USP Records that have not been transmitted, received or processed.
+This section provides guidance for USP Endpoints when the Session Context is restarted.

 The originating endpoint is responsible to recovering from USP records that were not transmitted.

-**R-E2E.26** – For USP Records that have been received, but the USP Endpoint has not yet processed when the Session Context is reset, the receiving USP endpoint is not responsible for USP Records that it has not communicated to the originating USP Endpoint via the `expected_id` element but MUST successfully process the USP Record through the `expected_id` element.
+**R-E2E.26** – For USP Records that have been received, but the USP Endpoint has not yet processed when the Session Context is restarted, the receiving USP endpoint is not responsible for USP Records that it has not communicated to the originating USP Endpoint via the `expected_id` element but MUST successfully process the USP Record through the `expected_id` element.

-When a USP Endpoint receives a USP Record that cannot pass an integrity check or have a correct value  in the `session_id` element, the Session Context is reset.
+When a USP Endpoint receives a USP Record that cannot pass an integrity check or have a correct value  in the `session_id` element, the Session Context is restarted.

-**R-E2E.27** – USP Records that do not pass integrity checks MUST be silently ignored and the receiving USP Endpoint MUST reset the Session Context.
+**R-E2E.27** – USP Records that do not pass integrity checks MUST be silently ignored and the receiving USP Endpoint MUST restarted the Session Context.

-This allows keys to be distributed and enabled under the old session keys and then request a session reset under the new keys.
+This allows keys to be distributed and enabled under the old session keys and then request a session restarted under the new keys.

-**R-E2E.28** – USP Records that pass the integrity check but have an invalid value in the `session_id` element (other than the session reset request: SessionId= 0, Sequence-id=0) MUST be silently ignored.
+**R-E2E.28** – USP Records that pass the integrity check but have an invalid value in the `session_id` element MUST be silently ignored and the receiving USP Endpoint MUST restart the Session Context.

 ###	Segmented Message Exchange